armin-fx/BandedScad/doc/matrix.md

 #### `rotation_around_vector (v, p1, p2)` [^][contents]
 [rotation_around_vector]: #rotation_around_vector-v-p1-p2-
-Return the angle around vector `v` from points `p1` to `p2` in mathematical direction = counter clockwise\
+Return the angle around vector `v` from points `p1` to `p2` in mathematical direction = counter clockwise.\
 This is the angle you see if you show into the vector `v` from the upper side, from point `p1` to `p2`.
 `v`  - vector, line defined from origin to this point